-Services on their own cannot be seen, felt or tested when consumers buy them and are hence intangible because they are ideas, concepts and experiences that are not patentable.
+123 Services on their own cannot be seen, felt or tested when consumers buy them and are hence intangible because 124 they are ideas, concepts and experiences that are not patentable.

-a) Heterogeneity
+125 8 g) Heterogeneity

-It is difficult to standardize services and hence two customers who have visited the same hotel or restaurant will most likely have different experiences.
-This is because some factors like the human element may affect service delivery.
+126 It is difficult to standardize services and hence two customers who have visited the same hotel or restaurant will 127 most likely have different experiences.
+This is because some factors like the human element may affect service 128 delivery.